 However, when your average stay is less than 7 days, it is considered a business and not a rental activity, and is reported on Schedule C. Normally, income reported on Schedule C is subject to the self-employment tax, but that’s not always the case for rental properties.

 As long as you are simply renting out your Airbnb and providing no additional services, you will avoid the 15.3% self-employment tax, even if it is reported on Schedule C.

-For a rental property to be subject to the self-employment tax, substantial beyond regular rental real estate services to long-term tenants.
+For a rental property to be subject to the self-employment tax, you would provide substantial (beyond regular rental real estate services) to long-term tenants.